Infodemic Project

 • A/Prof Jens Zinn, Tr Ashworth Associate Professor in Sociology, The University of Melbourne, Australia

-Updates on the project milestones and events associated with it will be posted here.
-Stay tuned!
+Some of the project milestones and events associated with it can be found below.

 Background